This scheme brings 39 new homes to the heart of Battersea Square and enabled the Royal Academy of Dance’s relocation to new state-of-the-art premises.

 The retained building was initially built as a granary in the 1890’s and is noted to be of architectural merit in the Battersea Square Conservation Area.
 In 1972, the world-renowned Royal Academy of Dance (RAD) occupied the site and added a dance studio extension to the north and the Fonteyn Centre to the south west.

-The opportunity arose to re-purpose the site into a residential development that will enable the Royal Academy of Dance to relocate to new, purpose-built facilities at York Way, Battersea, helping them to continue their mission of improving ballet and the teaching of dance throughout the UK.
+The opportunity arose to re-purpose the site into a residential development that would enable the Royal Academy of Dance to relocate to new, purpose-built facilities at York Way, Battersea, helping them to continue their mission of improving ballet and the teaching of dance throughout the UK.

 Our vision is to celebrate the site’s artistic, cultural and industrial heritage while providing a variety of beautiful houses and apartments for the locality.